Kirsten Storms: Days of Our Lives

 I've known since I was 5 years old that I wanted to be an actress.
 I've wanted to work on a soap opera for a long time, and this is like all my dreams coming true at once.
 I know I'll want to try other things eventually, but I'm very happy working right here.

 — — Storms in 2000, on her role as Belle Black.

 On August 5, 1999, Storms signed on to play Isabella "Belle" Black on the NBC daytime drama Days of Our Lives.
-Although she initially faced upset viewers at the sudden SORAS aging her casting brought to the character, Storms soon was popular with the audience.
-Her five years on the soap opera would feature her in many high-profile storylines, such as the popular relationship with Shawn Brady, played by Jason Cook, as Storms' character was promoted heavily as a major character within the show.
+Although she initially faced upset viewers at the sudden SORAS aging her casting brought to the character, Storms became popular with the viewers.
+Her five years on the soap opera featured her in high-profile storylines, such as the relationship with Shawn Brady, played by Jason Cook.

 At the end of her five-year contract, Storms opted to not renew her contract with the series, one reason being her pilot had been picked up for the primetime show Clubhouse.
 Her final episode aired on July 16, 2004.